oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/module_localizations.md

 (Definition 3.8, [Pos18](@cite) and below).

-The user who wishes to use the generic code for localizations therefore has to make sure the following three requirements are met:
+The user who wishes to use the generic code for localizations therefore has to make sure the following two requirements are met:

- 1) The code for finitely generated modules must be functional over ``R``.
+ 1) The code for finitely generated modules must be functional over ``R``, including the computation of `coordinates` and `kernel`.
 TODO: What precisely does this mean?
 Do we have a 'module interface' that the user needs to implement?

- 2) In particular, the user has to implement the method for computing syzygies; see below.
-TODO: Can this be subsumed under 1)?
-For instance, it could be implemented generically via computation of kernels.
- 3) The user has to solve the *localization problem* by implementing `has_nonepmty_intersection(U::MultSetType, I::IdealType)` for the type `MultSetType` of multiplicative sets and the type `IdealType` of ideals in `R` that they would like to consider.
+ 2) The user has to solve the *localization problem* by implementing `has_nonepmty_intersection(U::MultSetType, I::IdealType)` for the type `MultSetType` of multiplicative sets and the type `IdealType` of ideals in `R` that they would like to consider.
 ```@docs
-    syz(A::MatrixElem{<:AbsLocalizedRingElem})
     has_nonepmty_intersection(U::AbsMultSet, I::Ideal)
 ```